dojo/widgets/docs/V7-Migration-Guide.md

 - onFocus: () => void;
 	- this prop now is passed zero arguments, whereas previously it was passed the current `value` and `checked` property values.
 ##### Removed properties
+- label: string;
+	- Removed in favor of using a child to render the label
 - onChange: (value: string, checked: boolean) => void;
 	- replaced by `onValue(checked: boolean)`
 - onClick: (value: string, checked: boolean) => void;